 Sloppy Joe Deer Casserole is a delicious dish that you will bake time and time again.
 Yes, it’s that good and it’s very easy to make.
 You’ll only need four ingredients!

 This is another one of my favorite meals to make.
 When I was working 12 hours a day, 7 days a week it was a lifesaver.
 I would prepare it the night before and place it in the fridge to be baked the next day.

-Note: If you try this, make sure you let the meat mixture cool completely before placing the dough and cheese on top–don’t ask me why because I’m too ashamed to tell you 🙂 Let me just say that it’s tough to think right when you are exhausted and I made a mess so just don’t do it.
+Note: If you try making this ahead of time, make sure you let the meat mixture cool completely before placing the dough and cheese on top–don’t ask me why because I’m too ashamed to tell you 🙂 Let me just say that it’s tough to think right when you are exhausted and I made a mess so just don’t do it.

 When my hubby came home from work all he had to do was pop the dish in the oven for about 18 minutes and dinner was served.

-- It’s also high in sodium and depending on your diet, it might be too high in calories as well.
+- It’s also high in cholesterol, fat, and sodium and might be too high in sugar for some.

 Sloppy Joe Deer Casserole Nutrition Facts

 |Calories 591||Calories from fat: 50%|

 |Sugars 19 g|